hackoregon/emergency-response/README.md

 Simulations, Models, and Visualizations of Portland Fire and Rescue data

 ## _IMPORTANT_
-In order for the vagrant box to install correctly, you _must_ download the file 'fire_db' from the shared drive and put it into: emergency-response/vagrant/data
+In order for the vagrant box to install correctly, you _must_ download the file 'dump3.sql' from the shared drive and put it into: emergency-response/vagrant/data